Will Perfection Make You

 “So, David, what do you do for a living?” he inserted.

 He was sporting a Rolex, a tailored suit, and a sixty-dollar haircut.
-Elena’s comment about assets was a clue and he had that financial district air.
+Elena’s comment about assets was a clue.
+He had a financial district air.
 I knew how to dispose of him with one sweeping stroke.

 “I’m a neurosurgeon,” I said.